trifiasco/EBI-ot-front-end-test/README.md

 ## Instructions

-We would like you to create a data table and visualisation showing the association scores for lung carcinoma and 5 drug targets.
+We would like you to create a data table and visualisations showing the association scores for lung carcinoma and 5 drug targets.

-Please call our demo API - https://demo6922545.mockable.io/ - and using the response data, please complete the following steps based on our design specs found below.
+Please call our demo API - https://demo6922545.mockable.io/ - and using the response data, please complete the following steps based on the [design specs](https://docs.google.com/presentation/d/10y3UKefb8q3diULVq8I-8j7j0oj6QGtOMzdW4KM_DKk/edit?usp=sharing) found below.

 1. Create a data table with the following column headings: